The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/Overview.md

     - We learn by repeated exposure.
 What was once intimidating becomes familiar and approachable through repetition.
     - AI tools like ChatGPT are shortcuts for writing code, but they are not shortcuts for learning.
 Learn from your community (peers, Google, and StackOverflow, even)!

-## Tips & Tricks to Success at Marcy
+## Tips and Tricks to Success at Marcy

 - [Ben's Teacher User Manual](https://marcylabschool.notion.site/Ben-s-Teaching-User-Manual-afe86d2a9e314c6e91e8fa44ac3b2fa8)
 - [What is Computational Thinking?](https://youtu.be/qbnTZCj0ugI)